abbas-musayev/product-order/README.md

-# Product Order

-### Hello friends.
-This repo created for Product Order.
-I coding Java programming.
-There are using Maven project, Spring Frameworks and modules.
+# Hello friends.
+I use the java backend programming language in this project.

+## -> Why did I create this web service?
+## This web service is created so that customers can select and order products.
+## For example:

 There is a customer here who will register and place an order.
 And there are addresses to which it is connected.
 The Product entity has also been created to show the types, prices and quantities of goods in the store.